Reconstructing Rational Functions on Finite Abelian Groups with Higher Autocorrelations: Introduction

 One-dimensional binary data in particular has been a topic of intense research.
 Two binary data sets with the same second-order autocorrelations are called homometric cyclotomic sets and initially studied by Patterson \cite{patterson3}.
 Homometric cyclotomic sets arise naturally from cyclic difference sets in additive combinatorics \cite{baumert}, as well as from $Z$-relations in music theory \cite{schuijer}, and from various arithmetic functions in number theory.

+While this paper focuses on reconstructing functions on finite abelian groups (ie. discrete gridded data), one should note there is a continuous version of this problem, which is discussed in \cite{stieltjes1,stieltjes2, hamburger, shohat}, with modern treatments appearing in \cite{mead, provost, schmudgen}.

-In \cite{grunbaum}, Gr\"{u}nbaum proved that knowledge of the autocorrelations up to order six determines a rational-valued function $f$ on any one-dimensional grid $G$ (ie. a cyclic group) up to translation.
-In fact, when $N$ is odd the autocorrelations up to order $4$ are sufficient.
-This on its face is surprising, since the order of the autocorrelations required is independent of the size of the grid.
+In \cite{grunbaum}, Gr\"{u}nbaum and Moore proved that knowledge of the autocorrelations up to order six determines a rational-valued function $f$ on any cyclic group $G$ up to translation.
+In fact, when $|G|$ (the number of elements of $G$) is odd the autocorrelations up to order $4$ are sufficient.
+This on its face is surprising, since the order of the autocorrelations required is independent of the size of the group.
 It also starkly contrasts with the non-finite or continuous settings.
 Integrable functions on $\mathbb R$ with compact support are determined by their third-order autocorrelations \cite{bartelt,yellott}.
 However, in general functions on $\mathbb{R}$ can have the same autocorrelations to arbitrarily high order, without being translations of each other \cite{chazan}.

 Of course, in many different applications such as image recognition, data is encoded in a higher-dimensional rectangular grid.
-In this setting even higher-order autocorrelations are required, and the need for an extension of Gr\"{u}nbaum's result to non-cyclic groups is apparent.
+In this setting even higher-order autocorrelations are required, and the need for an extension of Gr\"{u}nbaum and Moore's result to non-cyclic groups is apparent.
 In particular, if we know what order is required to identify functions, it could better inform us on what autocorrelations to use in feature selection.
 Even better, one would desire an algorithm for reconstructing a function from its autocorrelation data.

-In this paper, we obtain a sharp bound for what order of autocorrelations are necessary to uniquely determine data on higher-dimensional grids, extending Gr\"{u}nbaum's result.
+In this paper, we obtain a sharp bound for what order of autocorrelations are necessary to uniquely determine data on a function on arbitrary finite Abelian groups (ie. higher-dimensional grids), extending Gr\"{u}nbaum and Moore's result to the non-cyclic setting.
 We also describe an explicit algorithm for reconstructing the data from its autocorrelations, up to a global phase.
-Such an algorithm was not previously known, even in the one-dimensional case.
+Such an algorithm was not previously known, even in the cyclic (one-dimensional) case.